gogins/csound-extended/csound/silencio/patches/README.md

-# CSOUND PATCHES
+# Csound Patches

 ## Copyright (C) 2017 by Michael Gogins

-## These patches are licensed under the terms of the GNU Lesser General Public
-License version 2.
+## These patches are licensed under the terms of the GNU Lesser General Public License version 2.

 This directory contains Csound patches written in such a way as to be completely modular.
 I use these patches to compose my own pieces.
 None of these patches depends on any external resources or code.

+Some of the patches are instruments, and some are effects.
+Effects are usually scheduled using the `alwayson` opcode and connected in processing chains using the `connect' opcode.
+See the Csound Reference Manual example for the signal flow graph opcodes to see how this is done.

 You can #include any of these patches in a Csound orchestra and expect it to render audio from any MIDI or score events.
 All audio output levels are